 However, to strip or avoid the lien, Chapter 13 bankruptcy debtors must complete their Chapter 13 bankruptcy plan by making all payments (whether 36, 48 or 60) due under the plan and receive a Chapter 13 discharge.
 If the Chapter 13 case is dismissed or converted to a Chapter 7 case, then the lien will not be avoided or stripped but reinstated.

 Reduce stress and the uncertainty that accompanies trying to save your home from foreclosure.
-The experienced South Florida defense attorneys at Loan Lawyers are here to help you if you default on a mortgage and your financial position necessitates the consideration of a bankruptcy case filing under Chapter 7, 11, or 13.If you require assistance with any form of loss mitigation, contact our office today by calling (888) FIGHT-13 (344-4813) and see how we can help.
+The experienced Fort Lauderdale bankruptcy attorneys are here to help you if you default on a mortgage and your financial position necessitates the consideration of a bankruptcy case filing under Chapter 7, 11, or 13.If you require assistance with any form of loss mitigation, contact our office today by calling 954-523-HELP (4357) and see how we can help.